 DYB’s purpose is to offer an Ecstatic Dance movement practice in an accessible, respectful and safe environment.

 Each Thursday evening, we dance together in a beautiful church hall for 90 minutes without interruption.
-The music varies weekly depending on the facilitator.
+The music varies weekly depending on the dj.
 We try to use an interesting blend of world music, pop, blues and even classical.

 ...a few thoughts from Tina

 How do we do it?
 We get together in an inspiring space, wearing comfy clothes, and move our bodies to any and all kinds of music.
-We have a period of warming up, or perhaps facilitated experimentation, then we dance for 90 minutes.
+We have a solo period of warming up, then we dance for 90 minutes.
 It's a practice of finding our own movement, naturally, without expectation or judgment.
 This can mean very small, meditative movements, or big, bouncy dance moves, and anything in between.
 The music is as eclectic as we are.
 Can we give ourselves total permission to experiment?